Install AGIC by using an existing Application Gateway deployment

 az identity create --name "userAssignedIdentityName" --resource-group "resourceGroupName" --location "location" --subscription "subscriptionID"

-2. For the role assignment, run the following command to identify the principalId for the newly created identity:
+2. For the role assignment, run the following command to identify the principalId value for the newly created identity:

 $resourceGroup="resource-group-name"